Life After The Mortgage is Paid Off: Our Family Financial Freedom Story

 New Pets

-There’s something about these digital buckets of money–it feels like you are getting permission to spend and enjoy your money.
+There’s something about these digital pockets of money–it feels like you are getting permission to spend and enjoy your money.
 It’s been a game-changer for our family in this mortgage-free stage of our lives.

 4. Give More